Thanks to Lyndsay for suggesting our Baby Name of the Day.

-While the Virgin Mary was poor as a church mouse in life, the golden flowers have long been associated with the saint.
-There’s even a great legend about Mary being accosted by a gang of thieves.
+While the Virgin Mary was a humble, ordinary woman in the stories about her life, the golden flowers have long been associated with the saint.
+Marigolds were placed by her statue, symbolizing her golden crown.
+Legend tells about a time Mary was accosted by a gang of thieves.
 When they opened her purse, marigolds fell out instead of coins.

 All of this makes Marigold an offbeat elaboration of Mary, and a name with meaning beyond the garden.